OAGi/Score/docs/user_guide/index.rst

 To create a new release:

-1. On the “Core Component” menu on the top, click the “View/Edit Release” menu item.
+1. On the "Core Component" menu on the top, click the "View/Edit Release" menu item.

-2. The “Release” page is open.
+2. The "Release" page is open.

-3. Click the “New Release” button at the top-right of the page.
+3. Click the "New Release" button at the top-right of the page.

 4. The following fields can be filled in.

    1. *Release Number*.
-A freeform text representing the release number such as “10.0” or “10.0rc”.
+A freeform text representing the release number such as "10.0" or "10.0rc".
 Release number should be unique within the database, although the application does not enforce it.
       *Release Number* is required.